jagadeshchilla/DSA-JAVA/README.md

 # 📘 DSA Self Practice Plan
+Basically this plan is done using the `Stivers A - Z Sheet`.I have practiced based on topics and each topics patterns
 ## Day 1 — Arrays (Basics & Prefix Sums)

 | #  | Problem                        | Technique/Concept                | Websites                                                                                                   | Problem Link                                                                                              | Difficulty |